cornelius-jones/personal-blog/README.md

 # Personal Blog Website
 ### This project is part of the Udacity Front-end Development nanodegree program.
-The project requires you to utilize HTML and CSS skills to build out a personal blog website that includes
+As part of the Udacity Front-end Development nanodegree, this project required the use of HTML and CSS to build out a personal blog website that includes

  - Custom images and design
  - Information architecture